U.S. OLYMPIC COMMITTEE ANNOUNCES NSMN BAY AREA CHAPTER BOARD MEMBER ANNE WARNER CRIBBS AMONG 2015 AWARD WINNERS

 Steve Skubic is an Executive Vice President of GMR Marketing and a veteran of the travel, event, and sports marketing industries for more than 30 years.
 In 2014, SportsMark merged with GMR and Steve continues his involvement in global events and assisting the company in growing its global footprint.
 Some of the notable clients he has worked with include adidas, Cisco, EY, GE, Omega, P&G, and Visa.

-IBM'S GLOBAL SPONSORSHIP CHIEF APPOINTED TO NSMN NYC CHAPTER BOARD
+IBM'S GLOBAL SPONSORSHIP CHIEF NOAH SYKEN APPOINTED TO NEW YORK CITY CHAPTER BOARD

-IBM HAS BEEN A CORPORATE MEMBER FOR MORE THAN 15 YEARS
+IBM HAS BEEN A CORPORATE MEMBER OF NATIONAL SPORTS MARKETING NETWORK (NSMN) OR MORE THAN 15 YEARS

 SPORTS BUSINESS DEALMAKER